-In our continuing efforts to serve the needs of all children, Jeffrey Clark and Samuel Mickle have an Intervention & Referral Service team at each school.
-The Intervention & Referral Service (I&RS) plays an important role in the school.
+In our continuing efforts to serve the needs of all children, Jeffrey Clark and Samuel Mickle have an Intervention & Referral Service (I&RS) plays an important role in the school.

 The Intervention & Referral Service (I&RS) is a school-based, problem-solving group composed of professionals, which includes teachers, an administrator, a counselor, and other school staff.
 I&RS assist teachers with intervention strategies for meeting the learning needs and interests of students.
 I&RS seeks creative ways to maximize the use of available school resources so children succeed in school.
 Being presented to I&RS is not the same as being referred to the Child Study Team.